isaacnovaes/notes/java.md

 - It means many forms
 - When a child class overrides a parent class to make a new implementation of a method

+### Composition

+A class that is made out of other classes

+Prefer composition over inheritance

+Inheritance breaks encapsulation, because subclasses may need direct access to a parent's state or behavior

 ## Java intellij conf